ropensci/spocc/README.md

 and get a combined data set from the two data sources.
 Note that the function `occ` doesn't exist yet.
 We could even combine some functionality from `taxize` to clean taxonomic names.
 We'll see what happens...

-The inspiration for this comes from users requesting a more seamless experience across data sources, and from our work on a similar package for taxonomy data,[ taxize][taxize].
+The inspiration for this comes from users requesting a more seamless experience across data sources, and from our work on a similar package for taxonomy data ([taxize][taxize]).

 [gbif]: https://github.com/ropensci/rgbif
 [vertnet]: https://github.com/ropensci/rvertnet